Contextual Refinement of Translations: Large Language Models for Sentence and Document-Level Post-Editing: Llama2 as Document-Level Post Editors

 \section{Llama2 as Document-Level Post Editors}

-Another motivation for our approach is to exploit LLM's ability to process long sequences for Doc APE.
+Another motivation for our approach is to exploit LLMs ability to process long sequences for Doc APE.
 In this section, we evaluate and analyze the performance of our Doc APE model in detail.

 To gain insights on whether the Doc APE with Llama2 is beneficial, we compare it against several models.
-Apart from the previously mentioned sentence-level models such as \textit{$\triangle$ LM} and \textit{Llama2 + LORA}, we also extend them to the document-level by straightforward concatenation \citep{tiedemann-scherrer-2017-neural} (\textit{Doc2Doc}).
+Apart from the previously mentioned sentence-level models such as \textit{$\triangle$ LM} and \textit{Llama2 + LoRA}, we also extend them to the document-level by concatenating sentences \citep{tiedemann-scherrer-2017-neural} (\textit{Doc2Doc}).
 Furthermore, we evaluate different decoding strategies and report both sentence and document-level metrics in Table \ref{tab:llmdoc2doc}.

-Upon empirical evaluation, we decided to use $1024$ and $256$ as source chunk sizes during training and inference respectively for all our LLama2 results.
-We report the number of sentences in each chunk in Figure \ref{fig:data}.
-It is evident that we are considering a context size of at least 5 preceding sentences for most of the test data.
-Hence, we find it is a reasonable choice and is sufficient to handle the majority of the contextual phenomena.
-Note that for $\triangle$ LM Doc2Doc we use a chunk size of 128 tokens given its ability to handle only 512 tokens.
+After tuning on the dev data, we set the LLama2 maximum chunk token sizes as 1024 for training and 256 for inference (See Figure \ref{fig:data} for more information).
+This ensured at least 5 preceding sentences for most data, which we found to be reasonable given the computation requirements with large inputs.
+For $\triangle$ LM Doc2Doc, we use a smaller chunk size (128 tokens) due to its limited capacity.

 \textbf{Concatenating Sentences for Doc2Doc Proves Insufficient}: Our analysis reveals that models fine-tuned with $\triangle$ LM and Llama2 separately at the document level exhibit subpar performance when compared to the sentence-level $\triangle$ LM across all considered metrics.
 This limitation likely stems from the scarcity of document-level parallel data, a common occurrence, particularly in the context of low-resource languages.
 This highlights the inadequacy of concatenation as a standalone approach in practical use cases.